shuyuan-liu/pic2lcd/README.md

 Options:
-  -h,--help                   Print this help message and exit -i,--invert BOOLEAN         Invert the output (swap black and white) -v,--bytes-vertical BOOLEAN Treat each 8 vertically adjacent pixels as one byte -l,--lsb-first BOOLEAN      Output bytes with LSB closer to the origin -c,--columns-first BOOLEAN  Go up-to-down then left-to-right
+  -h,--help                   Print this help message and exit -i,--invert BOOLEAN         Invert the output (swap black and white) -v,--bytes-vertical BOOLEAN Treat every 8 pixels in a column (instead of in a row) as one byte -l,--lsb-first BOOLEAN      Output bytes with LSB closer to the origin -c,--columns-first BOOLEAN  Go up-to-down then left-to-right
 ```